-- The budget narrative should relate directly to the project design. - There should be no expenses in the budget that are not referenced in the project/program narrative (e.g. don't ask for drug testing supplies if you have not included drug testing in your project description as being a component of your project). - Personnel costs should relate to the key personnel for the project. - The role of contracted services should be clearly stated in the project/program narrative. - The budget should include adequate funding to fully implement the project. - The budget narrative should leave no questions for a peer reviewer about the purpose of the requested funds.
+- The budget narrative should relate directly to the project design. - There should be no expenses in the budget that are not referenced in the project/program narrative (e.g., do not ask for drug testing supplies if you have not included drug testing as a component in your project description). - Personnel costs should relate to the key personnel for the project. - Subrecipients should be categorized as either subawards or procurement contracts and also be clearly stated in the project/program narrative.
+Please refer to OJP guidance on this topic: https://ojp.gov/training/subawards-procurement.htm. - The budget should include adequate funding to fully implement the project, but not more than the amount listed in the solicitation as the available funding amount. - The budget narrative should leave no questions for a reviewer about the purpose of the requested funds.

-Step 5: Don't forget about the required attachments when you are preparing your application!
+Step 5: Do not forget about the required attachments when you are preparing your application!